Use pgAdmin to connect to ADP

 Visit Download for information on how to install pgAdmin.

-To connect to an ADPG host, launch pgAdmin, open the Dashboard tab, and click Add New Server in the Quick Links section.
+To connect to a host with the ADPG service, launch pgAdmin, open the Dashboard tab, and click Add New Server in the Quick Links section.

 Specify connection settings according to your environment.